-A series of five courses have been designed to introduce you to the tools of the NJ SMART data warehouse and allow you to access, analyze, and use data more effectively.
-Data Use 103: Using Student Growth Percentiles (DU103) is the third course in this series and will introduce you to the history and function of the NJ SMART data warehouse, information that will help you better understand New Jersey's student growth model, and help you answer questions and navigate NJ SMART to analyze data.
+A series of courses have been designed to introduce you to the tools of the NJ SMART data warehouse and allow you to access, analyze, and use data more effectively.
+Data Use (DU) 102: Using Student Growth Percentiles is the second course in this series and will introduce you to the history and function of the NJ SMART data warehouse, information that will help you better understand New Jersey's student growth model, and will help you answer questions and navigate NJ SMART to analyze data.

-This handbook is designed to accompany the DU103 course which is part of the educational series for New Jersey educators, but it can also be used as a standalone resource.
-The material in this course and handbook will provide you with the concepts and skills necessary to access and use reports provided through the NJ SMART data warehouse which contain aggregate and individual student growth data.
-The screen shots in this handbook are based on fictitious data, but the structure and function of the reports are the same as your district's reports, and we recommend using this handbook's instruction to help you access and analyze your own district's data.
+This handbook is designed to accompany the DU 102 course which is part of the educational series for New Jersey educators, but it can also be used as a standalone resource.
+The material in this course and the handbook will provide you with the concepts and skills necessary to access and use reports provided through the NJ SMART data warehouse which contain aggregate and individual student growth data.
+The screen shots in this handbook are based on fictious data, but the structure and function of the reports are the same as your district's reports, and we recommend using this handbook's instruction to help to access and analyze your own district's data.

-As you go through the course, consider the following:
+As you go through this course, consider the following:

-- What are you learning and who else needs to know this material? - What key concepts will you want to share with others? - What technical information would be helpful for others in your school or district to know?
+- 1. What are you learning and who else needs to know this material? - 2.
+What key concepts will you want to share with others? - 3.
+What technical information would be helpful for others in your school or district to know?